Home

 Underinsured Motorist Coverage for Diminished Value: No, Connecticut doesn’t offer this coverage.

 Connecticut Small Claims Court Limit: $5,000 limit with no appeals allowed.
-Attorneys

 Connecticut Diminished Value Law

-Connecticut is a diminished value state meaning there is case law supporting your legal right to compensation when another party is at-fault.
+Connecticut is a diminished value state, meaning there is case law supporting your legal right to compensation when another party is at fault.
 You have two years from the date of loss to file a diminished value claim.

-Plaintiff is entitled to recover the reasonable repair costs and any residual diminution in value.
+The true rule regarding diminished value law in Connecticut is that the plaintiff is entitled to recover the reasonable repair costs and any residual diminution in value.
 Littlejohn v.
 Elionsky, 36 A.2d 52 (Conn.
 1944); Stults v.
 Palmer, 141 Conn.
 709 (1954); Damico v.
 Dalton, 1 Conn.
 App.
 186 (1984); Alexander v.
 Bailey, 55 Conn.
 L. Rptr.
 653 (2013); Chenevert v.
 Turek, 2013 WL 6671512 (Conn.
 2013); Corridino v.
-Kovaks, et al., 2013 WL 8118969 (Conn.
+Kovacs, et al., 2013 WL 8118969 (Conn.
 2013); Sheldon v.
 Soucy, 2014 WL 1814279 (Conn.
 2014); Bartnick v.
 Stehr, 2014 WL 5094332 (Conn.
 2014); Muckle v.
 Pressley, 2017 WL 1429932 (Conn.
 2017).

 How to File a Diminished Value Claim in Connecticut

 Typically, diminished value claims are brought against the at-fault driver’s insurance company.
+DVCHECK can assist you with questions you may have about how to proceed after receiving our free estimate or appraisal.

-If you have any questions, please call us at (850) 201-1950 or complete a free estimate form to get further assistance with your Connecticut diminished value claim.
+If you have any questions, please call us at (850) 201-1950 or complete a free estimate form to get further assistance with your diminished value claim.